carlosazsilva/PolynomialApp/README.md

 Property                 | Action
 ------------------------ | ------
-`public int Grau`        | Gets the polynomial degree.
+`public int Degree`      | Gets the polynomial degree.
-`public int NumTermos`   | Gets the number of terms of the polynomial.
+`public int NumTerms`    | Gets the number of terms of the polynomial.
-`public bool IsCompleto` | Gets wheter the polynomial is complete or not.
+`public bool IsComplete` | Gets wheter the polynomial is complete or not.

 &nbsp;